codess-aus/DP-900/analytics.md

 **Power Bl Dashboard** is a single page on which your visualizations are posted as tiles on the dashboard to display information.
 A dashboard allows you to show important business metrics at a glance.

+* Each report page displayed on a dashboard is based on a single dataset.

+* An interactive report can be created from one dataset only.
+The reports can be created from the same dataset or a different dataset, but each report will be based on one dataset.

+* Report pages are pinned to the dashboard from interactive reports.

+* A dashboard can include pages pinned from multiple reports.

+* Dashboard content is not limited to cloud data only.
+Content can include cloud and on-premises data.
+This gives you an easy way to compare data from various sources.

+* One dashboard can be identified as your featured dashboard.
+After you declare a featured dashboard, this is the dashboard that will be displayed initially when you open the Power Bl service.
+You can change the featured dashboard at any time.

 The **Power Bl service** is a set of analysis and display tools that lets you create visuals based on your data.
 This includes Power Bl Desktop and Power Bl Dashboard.

 **Power Bl Desktop** is used to create interactive reports, typically for publishing in Power Bl Dashboard.